CultureAsData-UIUC/is310-fall-2024/_pages/index.md

 title: 'Welcome to Computing in the Humanities'
 sidebar:
   - title: "Office Hours"
-    text: "By appointment, using calendly link (available on Canvas or Google Drive)"
+    text: "By appointment, using Calendly link (available on Canvas or Google Drive)"
     nav: sidebar-sample
   - title: "Class Meetings"
     text: "Tuesday and Thursdays 1:30pm-2:50 pm CST"